 The weather in Ohio during the summer months is usually warm and humid.
 All residence hall rooms and academic buildings are air-conditioned.
 As you pack, remember to include casual comfortable clothes, at least two pairs of comfortable shoes, a swimsuit, personal toiletries, an alarm clock, umbrella, and bedding.
-All participants must bring bedding and linens (unless you are a part of the International English Institute).
+All participants must bring bedding and linens.
 All beds are twin extra-long.

 Participants in any of the science programs should bring a long-sleeve shirt, long pants, and closed toe shoes for lab work.
 Be advised that some activities and field trips may result in wet and/or stained clothes.

 Residence hall rooms should be locked at all times.
 Participants are responsible for their own belongings, money, and room key.
 In addition, participants are responsible for any damages that occur to the residence hall room and other university property.
 Pre-College Programs will seek restitution for damages.
 A fee of $40 will be assessed for lost room keys.

 Since participants are very busy, it is often difficult to contact them while they are on campus.
 Telephone messages can be left with the Pre-College Office at (937) 775-3135 from 8 a.m. to 5 p.m.
 Messages will be delivered to participants at meals unless immediate contact is necessary.
 After-hours, emergency contact information will be provided at check-in.

 Please mail letters and packages early.
 Mail that is received after a participant has left campus will be returned.
 Mail should be sent using the following format: